 The feature list is huge, especially considering how easy the plugin itself is to use.

-- Alternative: Redirection
+- Free Alternative Option: Redirection

 Your potential customers are using mobile devices to research their issues and educate themselves on the topics you blog about on your WordPress site.